hsarfraz/Oxford-Python-pt-1-2/README.md

 # Python Programming for Data Science - Part 1 Syllabus Overview

-Week 0: Course orientation

-Week 1: Introduction to Data Science.
+## Week 1: Introduction to Data Science.
 Introduction to Git and the Anaconda environment

 * Where Python is used (**bolded** words are projects I need to try)
   * Web Dev: Frameworks such as Django & Flask